 Lof told The Brownsville Herald that the structure is simple in design but with elegant details.
 Since it was built by shipwrights, or ship’s carpenters, the construction is meticulous, he said.
-Lof guesses it was built largely from old-growth yellow pine — which contains so much resin that termites hate it — shipped by schooner from New Orleans or Galveston.
+Lof guesses it was built largely from old-growth yellow pine – which contains so much resin that termites hate it (a trick known by termite exterminators in Raleigh to help prevent the bugs from returning after being removed from a property) – shipped by schooner from New Orleans or Galveston.

 The solid construction materials and craftsmanship, and some luck, are the reason it’s still around after more than 160 years of hurricanes, insects and the elements.

 “The fact that you have a wooden structure that goes back to 1850 is a rare thing for us,” Lof said.
 “There are not a lot of them that go back that far in South Texas.
 Brownsville has one or two that maybe go back close to that age.
 Most of our structures that have survived from that period are brick, like the Stillman House.

 “It’ll be a really nice addition to Brownsville.
 The fun part of it will be finally getting a chance to start working on it and restoring it, and of course when it’s finally open.”